Republika Srpska official football team: History

 Although the Dayton Agreement (which ended war conflict in the country) allowed the general forming of independent sport organizations in Republika Srpska which would be recognized internationally, FIFA and UEFA allowed FSRS to participate in the international scene only as part of FSBiH.
 However, a possibility for international friendly matches for national teams of Republika Srpska was left open, but with explicit permission of FIFA.
-The national team of Republika Srpska had its "international debut" in 2000 against the Greek club Kavala FC which won 6–0.
+The national team of Republika Srpska had its "international debut" in 2000 against the Greek club Kavala which won 6–0.
 After that, two other "international matches" were played.
 In 2001, in Germany, there were two matches against Bayern II (lost by 0–1) and Schweinfurt 05 (won by 4–2).
 On the other hand, the U21 squad of Republika Srpska takes part in "international" friendly tournaments every year.

 In 1995, the First League of Republika Srpska was established as a top division for clubs competition.
 Also a cup tournament was created, the Republika Srpska Cup.
 Meanwhile, separate leagues were formed in other parts of Bosnia and Herzegovina which gathered multinational, as well as ethnic Croat clubs in the country.
 The Football Association of Bosnia and Herzegovina, FSBiH, was created in 1992 and was recognised by FIFA in 1996 and UEFA in 1998.
 As the FSBiH was the only football federation in Bosnia and Herzegovina recognized by FIFA its clubs alone were allowed to compete internationally and contest the newly formed Premier League of Bosnia and Herzegovina.
 Faced with the fact that clubs from Republika Srpska hadn't been allowed to take part in international competitions, FSRS decided to join FSBiH, on 23 May 2002.
 After that, the First League of Republika Srpska became one of the two second leagues of the country, with the other, First League of the Federation of Bosnia and Herzegovina joining clubs from the rest of the country, was the other one.
 Top ranked clubs from the RS First League were promoted to the Premier League of Bosnia and Herzegovina, which started on 4 August the same year, and has been as such ever since.